-- Authorizes the issuance of \$50 million in new state general obligation bonds to match federal flood hazard mitigation projects throughout the Chehalis River basin. - Authorizes the issuance of \$100 million in state general obligation bonds for the purpose of providing skill centers' capital improvements consisting of the pre-design, design, acquisition, construction, modification, renovation, expansion, equipping, and other capital improvements to support satellite or branch campus programs for under-served rural areas or high-density areas.
+- Authorizes the issuance of \$50 million in state general obligation bonds for federallymatched flood hazard mitigation projects and other projects throughout the Chehalis River basin. - Authorizes the issuance of \$100 million in state general obligation bonds for the purpose of providing skill centers' capital improvements consisting of the pre-design, design, acquisition, construction, modification, renovation, expansion, equipping, and other capital improvements to support satellite or branch campus programs for under-served rural areas or high-density areas. - Authorizes the issuance of \$35 million in state general obligation bonds to support appropriations in the 2008 Supplemental Capital Budget.

-Hearing Date: 2/21/08
+Hearing Date: 3/6/08